Russ Lossing

-Russ Lossing (born 1960) is an American jazz pianist, composer, improviser, arranger, educator, scholar.
+Russ Lossing (born 1960) is an American jazz pianist, composer, improviser, arranger, educator, and scholar.

 Early life

 Lossing was born in Ohio in 1960, and is from Columbus, Ohio.
 He had classical piano lessons from the age of 5 and began studying jazz aged 13 in Columbus at the Jazz and Contemporary Workshop with Dave Wheeler.
 He obtained a Bachelor of Music in piano at Ohio State University in 1986.
 Meetings with composer John Cage had a big effect: We only had two occasions to get together and talk, but any time spent with him was utterly valuable.
 He read through my scores we played piano together.
 His thing was creating, not emulating: don't copy; trust YOURSELF.
 I was already going in this direction but this experience, listening to Cage's concepts and philosophy in this setting, made so much sense.

 Later life and career

 Lossing has been part of the New York jazz scene since 1986.
 In 1988 he earned a Master of Music from the Manhattan School of Music.
 He has led or co-led numerous bands, including: his own trio with Masa Kamaguchi and Billy Mintz; Three-Part Invention with bassist Mark Helias and trumpeter Ralph Alessi; and duos with saxophonist Tim Berne, drummer Gerry Hemingway, and guitarist Ben Monder.
 Others are: trio with Paul Motian and Ed Schuller (Dreamer and As It Grows); trio with Mat Maneri and Mark Dresser (Metal Rat); trio with John Hebert and Jeff Williams (Phrase 6); quartet with Loren Stillman, John Hebert and Eric McPherson (Personal Tonal); King Vulture with Adam Kolker, Matt Pavolka and Dayeon Seok; and duos with saxophonist Loren Stillman, bassist John Hebert (Line Up,Hatology), and saxophonist Michael Adkins.

 Lossing played with drummer Paul Motian over a period of 12 years and recorded Drum Music, a solo piano tribute album to him in 2011.
 The JazzTimes reviewer of Drum Music commented that "his two-fisted takes on 'Fiasco', 'Dance' and 'Drum Music' capture the great drummer's unpredictable and audacious rhythmic pulse.
 Lossing's stark re-imaginings of [... other Motian pieces] all vibrate with a new spirit of exploration."

 Lossing has composed over 400 pieces of music.
 In 2015, he founded the record label Aqua Piazza.